 Though a considered methodical approach may work, I found the best results came from experimentation, particularly with the randomisation and mode-switching controls.

 Firstly is the LFO itself.
-You can choose between pulse, chop and flow as your starting modulator – which is saw, square and sine to us old school synth-heads out there.
+You can choose between pulse, chop and flow as your starting modulator – saw, square and sine to us old-school synth-heads out there.
 Each has rate, depth, attack and release, with the punch option including a pulse (sustain) dial and a width for the chop section (pulse width).

 Each of the four sample slots can be swapped out from a collection of curated samples, then moved, tuned, panned or filtered as you like.
 A cool randomise feature allows for a roll of the dice type potluck, and you can clone or move sample slots around to trial different variations of setting for each.

-Samples sound like they’re loaded slightly offset to each other, or perhaps the key trigger starts at a different point along with the sample each time.
+Samples sound like they’re loaded slightly offset from each other, or perhaps the key trigger starts at a different point along the sample each time.
 Either way, you can’t sync samples to trigger simultaneously.